Quadratically Constrained Myopic Adversarial Channels: Overview of results and proof techniques

 \subsubsection{Reverse list-decoding}

-This is a technique used to obtain achievable rates in the case where Alice and Bob do not share any common randomness.
+This technique, along with myopic list decoding outlined above, is used to obtain achievable rates in the case where Alice and Bob do not share any common randomness.
 Given an attack vector $\vs$, we say that $\vx'$ confuses $\vx$ if $\vx'$ lies within $\cB^n(\vx+\vs,\sqrt{nN})$.
 In list-decoding, we attempt to find the number of codewords that could potentially confuse the transmitted codeword.
 Our goal in the list-decoding problem is to keep the number of confusable codewords to a minimum.
 In reverse list-decoding, we ask the opposite question: Given a potentially confusing codeword, how many codewords in the strip could this confuse?

 For every codeword $\vx'$ and attack vector $\vs$, we could define the reverse list-size as $|\{ \vx\in \strip : \Vert\vx+\vs-\vx'\Vert_2 \leq\sqrt{nN}\}|$.
 In other words, this is the number of codewords in the strip which when translated by $\vs$, are confusable with $\vx'$.
 Our goal is to keep this as small as possible (in fact, poly$(n)$) for all possible attack vectors $\vs$.
 We show that small reverse list-sizes are guaranteed as long as $\frac{1}{2}\log\frac{P}{N}>\frac{1}{2}\log\left(1+\frac{P}{\sigma^2} \right)$, i.e. in the red and blue regions of Fig.~\ref{fig:rateregion_reverse_list_arg}.